adilimudassir/backend-dev-test/README.md

    > Fixed The BASE_DIR setting to match the actual directory traversion

    > Installed the app in the INSTALLED_APPS settings

+   > Fixed The database migration conflict by making the base model abstract

 2. Two models has been created for you: "Client" and "ClientWallet": <br/>
    a.
 Write a CRUD option with the Client Model <br/>
       > Added Two(2) app menus: Dashboard and Clients.
 The Clients contains the CRUD operations.